 Only about half the penis shows externally, the rest is inside the body.
 The internal part of the penis also becomes erect.
 The cavernous bodies attach to the pelvic bone, while the spongy body continues back almost to the anus; during erection, this part of the penis can be felt behind the scrotum.

-Also called the head of the penis, the glans contains a large number of nerve endings, making it the most sensitive part of the penis.
+Also called the head of the penis, the glans contain a large number of nerve endings, making it the most sensitive part of the penis.
 The frenulum is the most sensitive area, the corona the second most sensitive area.
-In most men, the glans is hypersensitive right after orgasm.
+In most men, the glans are hypersensitive right after orgasm.

 At birth the glans is covered by a retractable skin called the foreskin, which is frequently removed by circumcision.
 Aside from religious reasons, circumcision has been normally performed for supposed hygienic reasons.
 Recent data suggest that daily washing is as effective as circumcision in maintaining cleanliness and that the foreskin serves several purposes.
 Circumcision is a routine operation in America, but virtually nonexistent (other than for religious reasons) in Europe.